n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.start.md

 ![A new workflow with the Start node](/_images/integrations/builtin/core-nodes/start/workflow.png)

-In case there is no Trigger node in the workflow, the workflow always starts from the Start node.
+In case there is no trigger node in the workflow, the workflow always starts from the Start node.
 The Start node cannot be deleted.
-Even if a workflow contains a Trigger node, there would still be a Start node.
+Even if a workflow contains a trigger node, there would still be a Start node.

 ## FAQs